CapricornoG/travel_journal/README.md

 ## User Experience (UX)

 ### User Stories

+####  1 - Account Management

-- **As a user, I want to create an account so that I can save my journal entries.**
+- **As a new user, I want to create an account with a secure password and receive a confirmation, so that I can start saving my travel journal entries and personalise my experience.**

-- **As a user, I want to log in and log out of my account.**
+- **As a user, I want to log in and log out of my account easily, so that I can manage my sessions securely.**
+- **As a returning user, I want to reset my password if I forget it, so that I can regain access to my account without issues.**
+-
+#### 2 - Journal Management

-- **As a user, I want to create, read, update, and delete my journal entries.**
+- **As a user, I want to create, read, update, and delete my journal entries, so that I can keep an organised record of my travels.**
-- **As a user, I want to upload photos with my journal entries.**
+- **As a user, I want to upload photos with my journal entries, so that I can visually document my experiences.**
+- **As a user, I want to add tags or categories to my journal entries, so that I can easily organise and find them later.**

+#### 3 - Search and Accessibility

-- **As a user, I want to search and filter journal entries by destination.**
+As a user, I want to search and filter journal entries by destination or date, so that I can quickly find specific entries.
-- **As a user, I want to view journal entries on different devices.**
+As a user, I want to view my journal entries on different devices, including mobile, tablet, and desktop, so that I can access my journals anytime, anywhere.
+User Experience

+As a first-time visitor, I want to understand the purpose of the website immediately, so that I know what value it offers me.
+As a user, I want clear and friendly error messages, so that I can easily understand and correct any issues I encounter.
+Privacy and Sharing

+As a user, I want to set my journal entries as public or private, so that I have control over who can see my content.
+As a user, I want to be able to share my public journal entries with others, so that I can inspire friends or other travellers.

 ### Site Goals
 - **Provide a platform for users to document and share their travel experiences.**